NoelCav/XSplitScreen/README.md

 # Description

-A basic splitscreen mod for Risk of Rain 2.
-If you'd like to help improve support for multiple gamepads please contact me in the Discord server.
+A GUI-based splitscreen mod

 # Instructions

-Install the plugin and click the 'Enable' button in the XSplitScreen menu.
+1. Install the plugin and click the 'Enable' button in the XSplitScreen menu

-If there aren't enough profiles the first profile will be copied.
+If there aren't enough profiles the first profile will be copied

-If there aren't enough controllers only keyboard mode will enable.

 # Console commands

-Commands should only be used in the main menu
+Commands that affect local users can only be used in the main menu

 `xsplitset [1-4] [kb]`